Continuity | The Bitcoin Adviser

 Wallet software and custody platforms are interfaces—not gatekeepers.
 Vendor change is anticipated, not feared.

-Critically, clients are not dependent on The Bitcoin Adviser to access or move their funds.
+Critically, clients can independently initiate recovery and move funds without The Bitcoin Adviser.
 If required, a client can use:

 • their own key, and